6pheR/StarlightSkinRenderer/README.md

 ---

-### 🧠 Automatic Caching
+### 🧠 Advanced Caching

-Once downloaded, skins are cached in memory and reused without any additional requests.
+- **How it works**: Skins are downloaded once and cached in memory, with automatic expiration after 10 minutes.
+- **Fallback**: If the skin cannot be downloaded, a default skin is used (customizable in your project).
+- **Memory efficiency**: Expired skins are automatically removed from the cache.

 ---